bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The trailhead for Eagle Lake lies south of Strathmore next to a recycling yard, but despite our concerns, Dinah and I didn't notice any unpleasant odour.
 We soon passed the yard and followed the broad, straight trail that once held train tracks.

 Even as a nature walk, the trail to Eagle Lake isn't inspiring.
-On either side, farm fields extend as far as one can see interrupted only by a few buildings.
+On either side, farm fields extend as far as the eye can see interrupted only by a few buildings.
 More interesting was the variety of birds we spotted along the way.
 Just before the lake, the trail gently bends and leads to a narrow berm that crosses the lake.
 We didn't venture far along the berm and soon turned around to begin the monotonous trudge back.

 Situated next to a recycling yard, the trailhead is among the most unattractive I've seen